KurtSoncco/mechgaia-benchmark/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![Python Version](https://img.shields.io/badge/python-3.10%2B-blue.svg)

-[cite_start]MechGAIA is a novel benchmark designed to assess the capabilities of AI agents in solving mechanical engineering design and analysis problems[cite: 6]. [cite_start]It extends the general reasoning and tool-use evaluation concepts from benchmarks like GAIA into the specialized domain of engineering[cite: 4, 41].
+MechGAIA is a novel benchmark designed to assess the capabilities of AI agents in solving mechanical engineering design and analysis problems<sup>[6]</sup>.
+It extends the general reasoning and tool-use evaluation concepts from benchmarks like GAIA into the specialized domain of engineering[cite: 4, 41].

-[cite_start]This repository contains the implementation of the **MechGAIA Green Agent**, which sets up evaluation environments, orchestrates tasks, and judges the performance of competing agents on their ability to solve challenges in stress analysis, thermal conduction, and programmatic CAD modification[cite: 7, 21].
+This repository contains the implementation of the **MechGAIA Green Agent**, which sets up evaluation environments, orchestrates tasks, and judges the performance of competing agents on their ability to solve challenges in stress analysis, thermal conduction, and programmatic CAD modification[cite: 7, 21].

 ## 🚀 Core Features

--   [cite_start]**Domain-Specific Tasks**: Problems covering a typical undergraduate mechanical engineering curriculum, including stress, deflection, and heat transfer analysis[cite: 22, 23, 45].
+-   **Domain-Specific Tasks**: Problems covering a typical undergraduate mechanical engineering curriculum, including stress, deflection, and heat transfer analysis[cite: 22, 23, 45].
--   [cite_start]**Multi-Modal Inputs**: Agents are evaluated on their ability to interpret problems from text, diagrams, and CAD files[cite: 8, 43].
+-   **Multi-Modal Inputs**: Agents are evaluated on their ability to interpret problems from text, diagrams, and CAD files[cite: 8, 43].
--   [cite_start]**Programmatic CAD Evaluation**: Integrates with **CadQuery** to assess agents on their ability to programmatically generate and modify 3D models to meet design constraints[cite: 24].
+-   **Programmatic CAD Evaluation**: Integrates with **CadQuery** to assess agents on their ability to programmatically generate and modify 3D models to meet design constraints<sup>[24]</sup>.
--   [cite_start]**Automated Verification**: The Green Agent uses a sandboxed environment to run agent-submitted code, parse results, and assign scores based on numerical accuracy, constraint satisfaction, and physical feasibility[cite: 9, 74].
+-   **Automated Verification**: The Green Agent uses a sandboxed environment to run agent-submitted code, parse results, and assign scores based on numerical accuracy, constraint satisfaction, and physical feasibility[cite: 9, 74].

 ---